 7. How did you get around?

 We walked to nearby areas and used cabs for others.
 Cabs were inexpensive on the island, so a good way to get around.

-8. What is your top tip for families travelling to Koh Samui?
+8. What is your top tip for travelling to Koh Samui with kids?